 Replacing all of the lights in the RV with LED bulbs is a “camping hack” that I have tried, but I have had the hardest time finding LED bulbs that don't give off light that's too white cold for me.
 Even the ones that are supposed to be “warm wight” are usually too white for me.

 The nice thing about LED bulbs is they don't burn out and need to be replaced as frequently, and they also stay cool (regular RV light bulbs give off a good amount of heat) and conserve electricity.

 Since I'm nearly always hooked up to shore power though, regular light bulbs work just fine for me and are much cheaper.
 I am still gradually replacing some of my RV light bulbs with LED light bulbs as they burn out just because I hate having to change them, but for me, it's not worth it to throw away a bunch of perfectly good bulbs and replace them all at once.

 If you do buy LED bulbs, they are much cheaper online than they are at most RV stores.
 Just be sure to read the reviews first because the quality of the ones sold online can really vary.
 Also, pay close attention to the type of bulb.
 Some look very similar to one another, but if you get the wrong kind it won't work.

-Bottom Line: If you do a lot of boondocking or prefer bright white light bulbs instead of yellowish ones, LED bulbs are probably a good investment for you.
-Otherwise, wait to buy them until the ones you have burn out.
+Bottom Line: If you do a lot of boondocking, LED bulbs are probably a good investment for you.
+Otherwise, wait to buy them until the ones you have burned out.